Poulpes/onboarding/readme.md

 - for pure frontend app (React) we tend to like the [standard.js](https://standardjs.com/) convention
 - for CSS we try to follow a component based approach and we try to take time at the start of the CSS dev to define the UIKit of the project.

-At last, we're not big on linting and editor plugin and other cool stuff... so if you 're keen on rubocoping, let's share that on the upcoming projects!

 ### GitHub
 We use GitHub to collaborate, you'll be part of the [Poulpe GitHub](https://github.com/Poulpes) organisation.